PeterShinners/comp/README.md

 The language is high-level and practical, inspired by JavaScript and Python's accessibility.
 Developers familiar with functional languages like Clojure will recognize the emphasis on data transformation and uniform syntax.

+## Development Status

+The language design is mature and documented in the `design/` directory.
+Implementation is currently underway using an agent-assisted development process with numbered phases.
+Each phase focuses on specific language features, starting with basic literals and building incrementally toward the complete language.
+Development is test-driven, with executable specifications defining behavior before implementation begins.

 ## Introduction